MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/overview-upgrade-n-minus1.md

 [!include [banner](../../includes/banner.md)]

 > [!WARNING]
-> Support for Microsoft Dynamics AX 2012 R3 has ended.
+> - Support for Microsoft Dynamics AX 2012 R3 has ended.
 For more information, see [End of mainstream support for Microsoft Dynamics AX 2012 R3](../../fin-ops-core/fin-ops/get-started/mainstream-support-ax-2009-2012.md).
->
-> Upgrade and N-1 support for Commerce will be ending with Dynamics 365 Commerce release version 10.0.40.
+> - Upgrade and N-1 support for Dynamics 365 Commerce end with the Commerce version 10.0.40 release.

 Upgrade and N-1 support have been enabled in the July 2017 release of Microsoft Dynamics 365 Retail.
 N-1 support lets customers who have stores that run Microsoft Dynamics AX 2012 R3 Cumulative Update 10 (CU10) work with Headquarters after an upgrade.
 The main purpose of upgrade and N-1 support is to let AX 2012 R3 customers take advantage of the benefits of the cloud.